 Negroes’ Inhumanity Toward Fellow Negroes

 The scarred Negro here was a slave who was owned by one of the largest slaveholders in the state of Louisiana, a Negro woman named C. Richards.
 The widowed Negro, along with her son, P.C.
-Richards, owned a large – and very profitable – Louisiana sugar plantation and had a stable of 152 Negro slaves.
-There was a story circulated which claims that this slave, who went by the name of Gordon, was whipped because he was a runaway.
+Richards, owned a large (and very profitable) Louisiana sugar plantation and had a stable of 152 Negro slaves.
+There was a story circulated - by Harpers Weekly magazine – in 1863 that claimed this slave, who went by the name of Gordon, was whipped because he was a runaway.
 However, no evidence exists to substantiate this “story.”
-It could also be that Gordon committed a very serious crime (most likely against a fellow Negro) for which he was punished.
+It could be that Gordon committed a very serious crime (most likely against a fellow Negro) for which he was punished.
 Gordon escaped from his master in the spring of 1863 and, after a ten day journey, found sanctuary among [white] Union troops.

 Note: If the scars on Gordon’s back did come from a whip, the most likely perpetrator would be the Negro overseer (slave-driver).
 There is also a claim that Gordon was in the service of the US Army ‘colored’ regiment, however, no record exists to substantiate this claim either.
 Highly unlikely this Negro would flee the slavery of one place (a plantation) and volunteer for de facto slavery in another (US Army).
 Gorgon could very likely have been a lazy Negro who not only didn’t like to work but also didn’t like taking orders.
 Gordon’s actual whereabouts after this pic was taken are unknown.
 And one finale observation.
 Gordon’s back scars, which look like they’ve healed many , many, many years prior to the photo, could also be from (indeed, looks very likely) a burn injury.
 Perhaps thru an accident some hot grease or water spilled on him when he was a young lad.
 Of course, there would be NO story for Harper’s Weekly magazine if that version was reported.
 Point is, there is no credible evidence that Gordon’s back scars are from a whip.